 Georgia Junior Cattlemen’s Association works to impact students in Georgia who are interested in cattle and help them plug into our industry.
 Students 21 years of age and younger, as well as current college students can become members of GJCA.
 Dues are only $15.00 per year!

-GJCA members are eligible to apply for scholarships and attend GJCA and GCA events.
+GJCA members are eligible to apply for scholarships, award programs, and attend GJCA and GCA events.
 GJCA membership allows students the opportunity to network and connect with members across the state and engage in the industry and explore future career opportunities.
 Members will advance their leadership skills through the many programs, events, and opportunities through the program.

 GJCA Officer Board President, Bryson Smith is a Freshman at Abraham Baldwin Agricultural College and is working towards his degree in Animal Science with an emphasis in Livestock Production.
 Smith has been an active member for several years, making his impact as a GJCA Ambassador and even being selected as the 2021 Georgia Junior Cattleman of the Year award recipient.
 He has been involved with both 4-H and FFA, showing beef cattle throughou7t the state and winning multiple awards throughout his career.
 His goal for the upcoming year is to offer educational programs such as BQA certification training courses, provide curriculum focused on risk and disaster management, and present resources that highlight safe cattle handling practices.
 Bryson is from Rome, Georgia, where his parents Eddie and Jennifer Smith still live today.